 Once the water supply and its location have been established it is time to look at the tubes.
 Generally, irrigation systems will require at least two sizes of tubes.
 Initially, a larger one connected to the supply to take the water to the irrigation area.

-A smaller tube distributes the water to the plants and arranged in such a way that the whole irrigation area is covered with each plant having a supply of water.
+A smaller tube distributes the water to the plants and is arranged in such a way that the whole irrigation area is covered with each plant having a supply of water.

 The reduction in tube size helps maintain pressure in the water to help it to flow.
 A range of T- and L-shaped connectors can alter the direction of the pipes to best cover the area.